 Address Osteoporosis Through Nutrition: Don’t Depend on Calcium Solely!

-Estimated Reading Time: 6 minutes
+Estimated Reading Time: 8 minutes

-Many of you may have been diagnosed with osteoporosis & might be exploring natural ways to reverse it.
+|Many of you may have been diagnosed with osteoporosis & might be exploring natural ways to reverse it.
 We completely understand your need to know the natural ways, especially after hearing ongoing incidences of long-term side effects of osteoporosis medications, such as atypical femoral fractures, where bones become more brittle, or osteonecrosis of the jaw.
 In this condition, the jawbone begins to break down due to poor blood supply.

-Let’s dive into the article to discover how you can combat osteoporosis through the power of nutrition.
+Let's dive into the article to discover how you can combat osteoporosis through the power of nutrition.
+We'll also explore how diet, along with other lifestyle choices, plays a crucial role in maintaining bone health and preventing osteoporosis.

 What Is Osteoporosis & Why Does It Matter

 Osteoporosis is when your bones become weak, lose density, and are more likely to break.
 Think of your bones as a strong support system for your body; they give you structure, allow ligaments to attach, and even store important minerals like calcium and phosphorus.
-When osteoporosis kicks in, this support system becomes fragile, putting you at higher risk for fractures, especially in areas like the hips, spine, and wrists.

 Osteoporosis vs. Osteopenia: Knowing the Difference: